 Cllr Brimm, who in September 2018 was cleared of charges brought by the ICO under the Freedom of Information Act of blocking, concealing destroying, and erasing records, says properties in Birchington, Garlinge, Ramsgate, Margate and Dane Valley came under the contract.

-Lakehouse were responsible for the installation of the fire alarms and emergency lighting at the Grenfell Tower in London prior to the tragic fire in June 2017 where some 72 people were killed.
+Lakehouse were responsible, via a comliance business, for the fire alarms and emergency lighting at the Grenfell Tower in London prior to the tragic fire in June 2017.

 Thanet council has been asked for comment.